-- Support local entrepreneurship and climate innovation networks to promote innovation and new job opportunities in mitigation and adaption to climate change. - Enable the use of technology and rapid prototyping of innovative ideas that will transition Christchurch into a low-emission city. - Improve access to education, (re)training and the life-long learning necessary to support workers and businesses through our transition into a low-emission city. - Redefine measures of progress to better reflect social, cultural, economic and environmental wellbeing. - Encourage and support local businesses, social enterprises, and the community sector to innovate and transform the economy to respond to climate challenges and opportunities.
+- Support local entrepreneurship and climate innovation networks to promote innovation and new job opportunities in mitigation and adaption to climate change. - Enable the use of technology and rapid prototyping of innovative ideas that will transition Christchurch into a low-emission city. - Improve access to education, (re)training and the life-long learning necessary to support workers and businesses through our transition into a low-emission city. - Utilise Council's procurement process to encourage our suppliers to be resource efficient and to reduce their greenhouse gas emissions.
+Council will work with selected suppliers to provide advice to them on how they can measure and verify their organisation's emission inventory. - Redefine measures of progress to better reflect social, cultural, economic and environmental wellbeing and guide a just transition. - Encourage and support local businesses, social enterprises, and the community sector to innovate and transform the economy to respond to climate challenges and opportunities. - Educate people on the carbon footprint of their electronic devices, and how usage compares to their other activities.